ShubhamSanghvi/transfer-learning-conv-ai/README.md

+# For our group

+python train.py --dataset_path '.\Monica Geller.json' --dataset_cache new1 --character "Monica Geller"

+The dataset_path should be sent for all updated datasets with a new dataset_cache name.
+If you don't pass it, the dataset_cache will be taken as default and that might already be used.

+For every change in the dataset, use new dataset_path and dataset_cache.

+Default character is "Ross Geller".
+Please change it for the respective character.

 # 🦄 Building a State-of-the-Art Conversational AI with Transfer Learning

 The present repo contains the code accompanying the blog post [🦄 How to build a State-of-the-Art Conversational AI with Transfer Learning](https://medium.com/@Thomwolf/how-to-build-a-state-of-the-art-conversational-ai-with-transfer-learning-2d818ac26313).